Chemilli

 Chemilli (/fr/) is a commune in the Orne department in north-western France.

+Geography

+The commune is made up of the following collection of villages and hamlets, Le Grand Clinchamps, Chemilli and Le Pérou.

+Two streams, both called the Ruisseau du plessis, flow through the commune.

 Notable buildings and places

 The Montperthuis Gardens is a garden that was opened to the public in 2015, and features over 300 varieties of Roses.
-The garden is classed as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France.
+The garden was classed as a Jardins remarquables in 2021 by the Ministry of Culture and the Comité des Parcs et Jardins de France.